vnastasi/shopping-list/README.md

 - `domain/api`: Defines contracts for the domain layer.
 - `domain/implementation`: Contains the business logic and use cases.
 - `screen/overview`: UI and ViewModel for the overview screen.
+- `screen/manage-list`: UI and ViewModel for adding new list and editing existing list.
 - `screen/list-details`: UI and ViewModel for the list details screen.
-- `screen/add-items`: UI and ViewModel for adding items.
+- `screen/add-items`: UI and ViewModel for adding items screen.
 - `build-logic`: Contains custom Gradle plugins and build conventions.

 ## Getting Started